Phoder1/UniKit/README.md

 - DoTween (free is ok)

-Some scripts use Odin Inspector but are wrapped in Odin_Inspector define, so they support projects without odin inspector.
+Some scripts use Odin Inspector or Zenject but are wrapped in defines, so they support projects without those packages.

 The collection adds a Phoder1Core define which can be used to determine if the package is used in the project.